 For this grand plan to succeed, the ultimate responsibility falls on private-owners and family businesses.
 Meaning, you’re not entitled to revenues just because you’re local, organic, or a well-known investor in the market.
 Your business needs to offer what the bigger corporate structures cannot.
 See, if you want to automate your outward business to the consumer to make your life easier because it won’t involve any human contact then you’ve already lost.
 Remember, owning a business comes with problems, solutions, and is HARD WORK!
 The objective is to automate your inward facing business with your employees while providing the consumer/tenant with personable customer service.
 People want human contact with a live person that will listen not some automated or template response.
 In a world filled with very little emotion because computers and text have taken over our communication, people are yearning for personal and timely solutions not a corporate hierarchy.

 People are tired of automation which means small businesses that can figure out how to provide human interaction, with hospitality, excellent customer service, plus deliver high quality products that create long-term and repeat clients will profit by default.
 Investors, business owners, vendors, and suppliers need to shift their focus from the bottom line to the top line by focusing on abundance not scarcity.
 Focus on giving a superior experience and product with competitive pricing to whoever you’re dealing with while focusing on profit last.
 I’ve learned from experience that the more I focus on giving I receive much greater in return (I will discuss this in further detail in a later Blog Post).
-Tenants (which I refer to as Residents) and consumers want to be treated with respect not as a rent increase or a nuisance.
+Tenants (which I refer to as Residents) and consumers want to be treated with respect not as a rent increases or a nuisance.
 At the end of the day remember without our residents and consumers we wouldn’t be able to pay for our mortgages, groceries, soccer cleats, piano lessons, college tuition etc. I believe that there’d be less government legislation if businesses treated the consumer as a human not as profit.

 My parent’s “small” business provided my brother and I with so much abundance.
 It came with many sacrifices, stress, and sleepless nights which were all worth it in the end.
 I want to see more private family-owned businesses start, thrive, and continue through the generations to keep the American Entrepreneurial Spirit alive!